-This criterion of discrepancy has been widely debated between the research community and the educational community, however, at present, it remains an important consideration.
+This criterion of discrepancy has been widely debated between the research community and the educational community; however, at present, it remains an important consideration.

-Many children with dyslexia are overlooked until they are in elementary school or upper secondary school, when there is a noticeable decline in academic performance.
+Many children with dyslexia are overlooked until they are in elementary school or upper secondary school when there is a noticeable decline in academic performance.

-There is also an ongoing argument among medical and educational professionals about the terminology related to reading disorder.
+There is also an ongoing argument among medical and educational professionals about the terminology related to the reading disorder.

-A community specialist, such as a pediatrician or behavioral development neurologist, could use screening tools such as the wide-ranging performance test (WRAT) or the Peabody individual achievement test (PIAT, for example). its acronyms in English).
+A community specialist, such as a pediatrician or behavioral development neurologist, could use screening tools such as the wide-ranging performance test (WRAT) or the Peabody individual achievement test (PIAT, for example).
+Its acronyms in English).